 💰 Use Kissmetrics to grow your ecommerce store by

-Viewing your key store metrics at a glance (e.g. total sales, AOV, cart to purchase conversion rate)
+Viewing your key store metrics at a glance (e.g. total sales, average order value (AOV), cart to purchase conversion rate)

 Segmenting data into cohorts to find what big spenders have in common and how you acquired them